How to calculate SSNIT invalidity pension

 ALSO READ: How your SSNIT Retirement (Pension) Benefit is Calculated

-How is an invalidity pension calculated?
+How to calculate SSNIT invalidity pension

 You would be entitled to monthly Pension payments if the SSNIT Medical Board certifies you as